futurestudio/nodejs-tutorials-hapi/README.md

 ## YouTube Playlist
 Find a [playlist on YouTube with videos on the individual tutorials](https://www.youtube.com/watch?v=-o6IxDy3pIk&list=PLpUMhvC6l7AMXP2bWhHF6UTZGseIkWUG_).
-Each video shows you the implementation of individual featuers.
+Each video is related to a tutorial and walks you through the implementation of an individual feature.
 It’s all practical, watch me live code :)

 ------